anthonyshort/deku/docs/guides/jsx.md

 }
 ```

 There are a number of libraries around now that can transpile JSX into JS that aren't tied to React.
 The easiest way to use JSX with Deku is to use [Babel](https://github.com/babel/babel).

 ## .babelrc

-The easiest way is to add it to your `.babelrc` file:
+The easiest way is to install Babel's [React JSX Transform plugin](http://babeljs.io/docs/plugins/transform-react-jsx/):

+`npm install babel-plugin-transform-react-jsx`

+and then, include it via your `.babelrc` file:

 ```
 {
-  "jsxPragma": "element"
+  "plugins": [
+    ["transform-react-jsx", { "pragma": "element" }]
+  ]
 }
 ```

+See [here](https://github.com/dekujs/deku/blob/b4ebc98eb8eb295c59f0aa07bea2a8c3257ad827/docs/guides/jsx.md#babelrc) for Babel 5 instructions.

 Then make sure you import the `element` function: